First Nations Prosperity

 Acknowledging the importance and impact of connection, for this year only, Indigenous Business Month co-founders are not facilitating the national Indigenous Business Month awards competition.
 Instead, individuals and communities across the country are encouraged to award exposure to their local Indigenous businesses and experience the collective sense of pride that is generated when we gather, together.

-To this effect, the Murra Boost Initiative is postponed until 2024.
+To this effect, the Murra Boost Initiative is postponed until further notice.

 The winner of the 2022 PwC MURRA Boost Award for Indigenous Business Month is Healthy Dreaming.
 Healthy Dreaming provides culturally safe care and support to people with disabilities in the Port Augusta community.